gloewing/photometry_FLMM/README.md

 ### Calling `fastFMM` from Python

-See 'python_fastFMM_vignette.py' for a brief example of how to `fastFMM` on Python.
+See 'python_fastFMM_vignette.py' in the Tutorials folder for a brief example of using `fastFMM` on Python through the Python package `rpy2`.
 We are working on more documentation.
-This assumes the package (and all its dependenices) have already been installed.
+The tutorial assumes the `fastFMM` R package (and all its dependenices), and the `rpy2` Python package have already been installed.
 Even if you intend to use the package purely within Python, it may be helpful to first install `fastFMM` from within RStudio to ensure all package dependenices are installed automatically.